cindy4ever/alltrail-take-home/README.md

 2. First and second recording information

-3.
+3. Time difference (in hours) between signup and recording

 🧠 Assumptions
-Only the first two recordings per user are relevant for this analysis.
+1. Only the first two recordings per user are relevant for this analysis.

-Invalid or malformed JSON in Recording_Summary is skipped with a warning.
+2. Invalid or malformed JSON in Recording_Summary is skipped with a warning.

-Time differences are calculated in hours and rounded to two decimal places.
+3. Time differences are calculated in hours and rounded to two decimal places.

-🚀 Next Steps (If More Time/Data Were Available) Integrate into a data pipeline using Airflow or Prefect
+🚀 Next Steps (If More Time/Data Were Available)

-Store output in a data warehouse (e.g., BigQuery, Snowflake)
+1. Integrate into a data pipeline using Airflow or Prefect

-Visualize conversion patterns via BI tools
+2. Store output in a data warehouse (e.g., BigQuery, Snowflake)

-Include user engagement metrics beyond recordings
+3. Include user engagement metrics beyond recordings

 🛠️ Requirements
 See requirements.txt for all dependencies.